Back to top

 The storytellers

-Eyewitnesses, historians, artists and activists from different domains will share their stories and points of view in the series.
-Together with them, participants in these events will explore and experience different topics on special days, festivals or commemorations.
+Eyewitnesses, historians, artists and activists from different domains share their stories and points of view in the series.
+Together with them, participants in these events can explore and experience different topics on special days, festivals or commemorations.

-A variety of learning formats will be utilised such as guest talks, digital exhibitions and oral testimony recording.
+This series offers a variety of learning formats such as guest talks, digital exhibitions and oral testimony recordings.

 Different lenses because...

 Different lenses with different focuses present different views.
-By fitting a variety of lenses on the camera with which the passage of time is observed, the participants will be able to capture the colourful moments in the flux of European history with fresh perspectives and insights.
+By fitting a variety of lenses on the camera with which the passage of time is observed, the participants can capture the colourful moments in the flux of European history with fresh perspectives and insights.

 The aim is to make every participant and attendee a co-curator to enrich the museum’s narrative.
-Their voices will be heard; their opinions respected.
-Most excitingly, their personal stories could be woven into the narrative of the House of European History.
+Their voices are heard; their opinions respected.
+Most excitingly, their personal stories are woven into the narrative of the House of European History.

 Taking part in the events

-During the ever-changing Covid-19 era, the museum has opened up multiple channels of contact and communication.
-Supported by the new digital infrastructure, we are attempting to erase the boundaries between the digital and the physical.
-All are hybrid events - they can be accessed online and onsite alike.
-No matter how one chooses to join — visiting the museum in person or connecting from the comfort of home — the museum staff will ensure that participant engagement is optimal and meaningful.
+As part of the museum’s digital offering we are attempting to erase the boundaries between the digital and the physical.
+All our hybrid events can be accessed both online and onsite.
+No matter how one chooses to join — visiting the museum in person or connecting from the comfort of home — the museum ensures participant engagement is optimal and meaningful.

-We will be disseminating more information on our social media platforms and will also launch individual programme webpages closer to event dates, providing more details on subject matter and participation.
+More information will be regularly shared on our social media platforms and individual programme webpages will be created closer to each event date, providing more details on subject matter and participation.

 Calendar